-In 2018, Mohammad Asif from Gunbad-Klora village and Bibi Sahib Jan of Darband-e-Safid village, were among the local farmers who were introduced to the CBARD project by the local Community Development Councils (CDC) in coordination with the District Agriculture, Irrigation and Livestock Department.
-Both undertook comprehensive training in greenhouse management, business development, weed and pest control, as well as participating in agricultural exhibitions.
+In 2018, Mohammad Asif and Bibi Sahib Jan, residents of Qadis Khordak village, were two beneficiaries among local farmers who were introduced to the CBARD project by the local Community Development Council (CDC) in coordination with the District Agriculture, Irrigation and Livestock Department.
+Both residents undertook comprehensive training in greenhouse management, business development, weed and pest control, as well as participating in agricultural exhibitions.
 The farmers were also provided with additional greenhouse management toolkits.

 Mohammad Asif, 31, grew poppy because he was unable to sufficiently irrigate his land.
 His daughter and two sons would help with harversting the crop.
 Of his 4.6 hectares of land (3 hectares of it rain-irrigated), 3.4 hectares would be cultivated for poppy, bringing Asif a yearly income of less than 80,000 AFN.
 Almost half of his income would be reinvested in chemical fertilizers, labor and other associated costs, turning very little real profit.